demisto/content/Packs/MicrosoftIISWebServer/README.md

 You can configure the vendor and product by replacing [vendor]_[product]raw with [vendor]_[product]_raw.

-When configuring the instance, you should use a YAML that configures the vendor and product, just as seen in the below configuration for the Microsoft IIS product.
+When configuring the instance, you should use a YAML file that configures the vendor and product, as seen in the configuration below for the Microsoft IIS product.

-Copy and paste the below YAML in the "Filebeat Configuration File" section (inside the relevant profile under the "XDR Collectors Profiles").
+Copy and paste the content of the following YAML file in the *Filebeat Configuration File* section (inside the relevant profile under the *XDR Collectors Profiles*).

 #### Filebeat Configuration file: